Balmy-protocol/earn-core/README.md

 When we talk about an asset, we refer to a token (could be ERC20 or native) that is deposited by the user to start generating yield

+### Reward Token

+Like we said before, a position will deposit an asset, and generate yield in one or more tokens.
+We'll use the term "reward tokens" to refer to the tokens that are being generated, but are not the asset.

 ### Strategies

 In Earn, a strategy will take an asset and generate yield with it by depositing into one or more "farms".
 The generated